-This elevated bed is neither gel or water filled, but it does a reasonable dog at keeping your dog cool.
-Because the raised platform allows air to circulate underneath it freely, it keeps your dog from getting too warm.
+This elevated dog bed is neither gel nor water-filled, but it does a reasonable dog at cooling your dog.
+The raised platform allows air to circulate underneath it freely, which keeps your pet from getting too warm.

 The mesh material is breathable increasing airflow, and the sturdy iron frame is suitable for even the largest dogs.

-Elevated beds are a good choice if you want a bed for inside and outside as they tend to be durable.
-Not only that, but they are exceptionally easy to clean which is perfect for giving your dog a sanitary place to snooze.
+Elevated beds are the best cooling option if you want a bed inside and outside or for a dog that chews as they tend to be durable and puncture-resistant.
+Not only that, but they are straightforward to clean, which is perfect for giving your dog a sanitary place to snooze.

-- Five size options mean that there’s bound to be one to suit your dog
+- Five size options mean that there’s bound to be one to suit most dogs

-- The raised platform is great at keeping dogs cool as it allows the free flow of air
+- The raised platform is great at keeping your dog cool as it allows the free flow of air

 - Supportive and durable raised beds are perfect for dogs that struggle to get in and out of low beds

 - The mesh does tend to sag over time, making it less supportive